What is outside the scope of VAT?

 How is this different from exempt sales and costs?

-Exempt sales and costs would still be included in boxes 6 and 7 of your VAT return, but in most cases, sales and costs that are outside the scope of VAT would be left out of your VAT return completely.
+Exempt sales and costs would still be included in boxes 6 and 7 of your VAT return but in most cases, costs that are outside the scope of VAT would be left out of your VAT return completely.
+Sales may or may not be included, depending on where your customers are and which VAT scheme you are using.

 Examples of goods and services outside the scope of VAT